 AMT -- Taxable Tax-Exempts

 Income from municipal bonds usually isn't taxable for regular tax purposes.
-However, if any of your municipal bonds are private activity bonds, you might have taxable income for AMT purposes.
-This is only true for private activity bonds issued after Aug.
+However, you might have municipal bonds that are private-activity bonds.
+If so, you might have taxable income for AMT purposes.
+This is only true for private-activity bonds issued after Aug.
 7, 1986.
-The Form 1099-INT you receive should show how much of your tax-exempt interest, if any, is subject to AMT.
+The Form 1099-INT you receive should show how much of your tax-exempt interest subject to AMT.
+You might not have any.

 Your total AMT income and your filing status determine your exemption amount.
-Exemption amounts are:
+Exemption amounts for 2012 are:

-You must phase out these exemption amounts at the rate of 25 cents for each $1 of AMT income if it's more than:
+For 2012, the exemption amounts are phased out at the rate of 25 cents for each $1 of AMT income more than:

 You’ll have income subject to the AMT after you subtract the exemption amount from the AMT income.
-The AMT rate is a flat 26% for income up to $87,500 -- $175,000 if married filing jointly.
+The AMT rate is a flat 26% for income up to $89,750 -- or $179,500 if married filing jointly.
 Income more than those amounts is taxed at a rate of 28%.
 Income taxed at a lower rate -- like long-term capital gains or qualified dividends -- is still subject to those rates, not the AMT rate.